 Typical Job Workflow

+Packet Capture

+The users uses a packet capture tool like aircrack-ng in order to capture Authentication Handshakes between the wireless client and the WiFi Access Point(AP).
+Packet capture is 3-step process which need to be performed by the user performing the capture.

+Place wireless card in monitor mode("listen all")

+Start packet capture

+Send a deauthentication packet to wireless client to induce authentication handshake

+We have created a script that performs the above 3 steps, thus making the task easier for user.

+Job execution

 After all workers have been started and have the rainbow table loaded a typical job workflow (assuming no errors) goes as follows:

-User captures wireless data on their machine.
-They must capture handshake IV’s in order to have usable data.

 User uploads the capture file along with the network SSID to the master node web application.

 The user’s request is assigned a job id and added to the queue.